thiagoqueir0z/42-discovery_piscine/README.md

 ## 📚 Study Repository: Discovery Journey

 This repository contains the projects and exercises I completed during the 42 Porto Discovery Piscine.
-It serves as a digital journal of my first steps into the 42 ecosystem.

 ### 🎯 Objective of this Repository